Cruises Tom Bolmer has Participated in

 - Dutch Harbor to Dutch Harbor in the Bering Sea

 - Science Support with the LDEO Healy Science Support Group.
 This was for the BEST Project.
-We check that the science systems area working properly and manage many of the science collecting and logging systems.
+We check that the science systems are working properly and manage many of the science collecting and logging systems.
 I created a format and report structure for the Data Report for the science support for the cruise.

 -

-USCGC HEALY (WAGB 20)
+USCGC Healy (WAGB 20)

 - March 2007